gokulkrh/amfoss-tasks/README.md

 # amfoss-tasks (Gokul Krishnan G CSE19321)
-These are the tasks I was able to complete till now, 14 out of 15.
+These are the tasks I was able to complete till now, 14 out of 15.(task 4 not completed)

 0. Install Ubuntu 18.04: